 This period study focuses on the development of Russia during a turbulent half century of change.
 It was a period of autocracy and communism – the fall of the Tsardom and the rise and consolidation of communism.

-Students will study the political, economic, social and cultural aspects of these two developments and the role ideas played in influencing change.
-They will also look at the role of key individuals and groups in shaping change and the impact the developments had on them.
+You will study the political, economic, social and cultural aspects of these two developments and the role ideas played in influencing change.
+You will also look at the role of key individuals and groups in shaping change and the impact the developments had on them.

 Conflict and tension: The inter-war years, 1918–1939

 The period building up to to the Second World War was fraught with tension.
-Students look in depth at the complex and diverse interests of different states, including the Great Powers, to understand how and why conflict occurred.
-They will also consider how key individuals and groups helped shape change and were affected by international relations.
-They will take three focal points to examine this period: Peacemaking, The League of Nations and international peace and The origins and outbreak of the Second World War.
+You will look in depth at the complex and diverse interests of different states, including the Great Powers, to understand how and why conflict occurred.
+You will also consider how key individuals and groups helped shape change and were affected by international relations.
+You will take three focal points to examine this period: Peacemaking, The League of Nations and international peace and The origins and outbreak of the Second World War.

 Why have people’s rights and their relationship with the state changed?
 How have people challenged authority and how have governments responded to those challenges?
 How has Parliament and parliamentary democracy evolved?
 What impact have changes in political status had on people’s lives?
 What is the significance of key individuals and events in the changing relationship between the individual and the state?

-Students will sweep across nearly 850 years of British history to examine how the relationship between citizen and state has developed, from feudalism and serfdom to democracy and equality.
-They will consider a wide range of factors shaping this connection including war, religion, chance, government, communication, economy, new ideas such as equality, democracy and representation and the role of the individual in encouraging or inhibiting change.
+You will sweep across nearly 850 years of British history to examine how the relationship between citizen and state has developed, from feudalism and serfdom to democracy and equality.
+You will consider a wide range of factors shaping this connection including war, religion, chance, government, communication, economy, new ideas such as equality, democracy and representation and the role of the individual in encouraging or inhibiting change.

 Elizabethan England, c1568–1603